obsidiandynamics/meteor/README.md

   - OOTB support for Jackson, Gson, Kryo and `java.io.Serializable`, as well as custom serializers.
   - Serialization will apply to both keys and values; different serializers may be used.
 * Pipelining of client Hazelcast API calls separately from message (de)serialization (using separate threads for I/O and serialization):
-  - Approach is similar to how [Jackdaw](https://github.com/obsidiandynamics/jackdaw) pipelines Kafka I/O and serialization; only the pipelines will be integrated into the HazelQ client API (because we can) and thus made completely transparent to the application.
+  - Approach is similar to how [Jackdaw](https://github.com/obsidiandynamics/jackdaw) pipelines Kafka I/O and serialization; only the pipelines will be integrated into the Meteor client API (because we can) and thus made completely transparent to the application.
 * JMX metrics
 * Auto-confirming of subscriber offsets.
 Currently this is a manual call to `Subscriber.confirm()`.
 * Metadata server: